ansible/vscode-ansible/README.md

-# Ansible for VS Code
+# Ansible VS Code Extension
 This extension adds language support for Ansible to VS Code.

 ## Features